Christineslord/Christines_Portfolio/index.md

 # Geospatial Portfolio
 ---
 This portfolio lists all previous and current projects related to GIS.
-Links to any previous or current projects are provided in the column to the left, as well as the link to view my LinkedIn account.
+Links to any previous or current projects are provided below, as well as the link to view my LinkedIn account on the left.

 ## Current Graduate Projects
 ---